jackmerrill/maatt.fr/content/ideas.md

     - Release both on the App Store and as an APT (jailbreak stores like Cydia, Zileo)
 - Maintain a DCA wrapper in Golang
     - All the Golang wrappers I've seen are outdated and rely on older versions of FFmpeg
+- Easily convert NoScript rules to uBlock or uMatrix
+    - uBlock uses less memory than NoScript, is faster, and less resource intesnive (YMMV)

 ## Things completed
 - ~~Directory watcher~~ Deploy with GitHub hooks